 Mycorrhizal Mediation of Forest Nutrient Cycling

 Recent studies have provided strong evidence that temperate forest nutrient and carbon dynamics are mediated by plant-mycorrhizal associations, a mutualistic relationship in which plants allocate carbon belowground to mycorrhizal fungi in exchange for nutrients such as nitrogen and phosphorus.
 We conducted a study to determine if mycorrhizal associations mediate the response of soil carbon and nitrogen cycling to nitrogen fertilization mimicking atmospheric nitrogen deposition in a montane tropical forest in Panama.
 We sampled under focal tree species known to associate either with arbscular mycorrhizal fungi or ectomycorrhizal fungi in this highly diverse forest.
-We found distinct patterns of soil carbon storage and extracellular enzyme activity under trees associated with arbuscular- versus ecto-mycorrhizal fungi, although nitrogen addition effects were similar across all tree species (Lawrence et al., in prep).
-In contrast, patterns in gross rates of soil nitrogen cycling did not differ consistently by mycorrhizal association and were generally not affected by nitrogen addition (Yang et al. in prep).
+We found distinct patterns of soil carbon storage and extracellular enzyme activity under trees associated with arbuscular- versus ecto-mycorrhizal fungi, although nitrogen addition effects were similar across all tree species.
+In contrast, patterns in gross rates of soil nitrogen cycling did not differ consistently by mycorrhizal association and were generally not affected by nitrogen addition.

 Funding: UIUC Campus Research Board

 Invasive Species Effects on Ecosystem Nitrogen Dynamics

 Invasive plant species can alter ecosystem nitrogen dynamics to create positive feedback loops that increase their productivity at the expense of native species.
 However, invasive species impacts on microbially mediated soil nitrogen cycling processes are rarely explicitly studied.
 Dr. Yang’s prior work, led by an undergraduate completing his senior thesis under her supervision, showed that the invasive perennial pepperweed (Lepidium latifolium) suppresses the size of the soil microbial community and gross rates of soil nitrogen cycling at peak growth, when plant nitrogen demand is high; conversely, pepperweed stimulates them after senescence when nitrogen-rich litter is returned to the soil (Portier et al., 2019).

 We are currently collaborating with Dr. Tony Yannarell, a microbial ecologist in the UIUC Department of Natural Resources and Environmental Sciences, to determine if and how garlic mustard (Alliaria petiolata), a prevalent invader of understory communities in North American forests, disrupts forest nitrogen cycling by inhibiting the mutualistic fungi of trees and understory plants.